ekimroyrp/251023_CombatArena/README.md

 - Per-floor platform slider (with dedicated seed) to sprinkle mid-height mezzanines that hug room boundaries at half wall height.
 - Multiple corridor routing modes (L-shape, Manhattan walk, Bresenham line) to experiment with different flow patterns.
 - Seeded random generation so layouts can be reproduced or rolled at will.
-- Cover probability slider plus ramp probability to control inter-floor connectors.
+- Cover probability slider plus automatic ramps to control inter-floor connectors.
 - One-click OBJ export from the Actions panel for bringing blockouts into DCC tools or other engines.
 - Merged floor, wall, cover, and ramp meshes to keep draw calls low while iterating.
 - Houdini-style infinite ground grid that respects the cell size and fades with distance for orientation.